 As with any internet-connected device, smart homes are at risk of getting hacked.
 Each connected device notifies its corresponding app when it’s being used, sending a digital fingerprint to the router.
 Hackers monitoring your router can learn about your daily schedule and view videos/images of you or maps of your home.
 Such data can be beneficial to anyone wanting to break in or spy on your once intimate home life.
 (And what about the nightmare of hackers taking over control of your home?)

 A less frightening but still worrisome element is that your internet-connected devices, which are supposed to be serving you, are actually serving the needs of manufactures and tech giants.
 The data these devices are gathering about your home and family will probably be shared with companies using data accumulation for financial gains.
-This invasion of privacy is permissible after Congress voted to allow Internet Service Providers to collect and sell customers’ internet usage data.
+This invasion of privacy is permissible after Congress voted in 2017 to allow Internet Service Providers to collect and sell customers’ internet usage data.

 As Good as It Gets